nichoth/poole/_drafts/Ember-walkthrough.md

 });
 ```

 Now Ember will look for a `nodes` and a `fields` template and render them inside the index template.
 We need to call `Route.generateController` and set the `model` property on the controller since we are not using a naming convention that tells Ember which models and templates to use.
 The `renderTemplate` hook lets us use other templates.
-We don't need to make the controller files for the node or field models--Ember will auto generate them.
+We don't need to make the controller files for the node or field models---Ember will auto generate them.

 ## Show a list of models ##
 This is something we are doing over and over again.
-This is the heart of front-end apps--showing people lists of things.
+This is the heart of front-end apps---showing people lists of things.
 Our two collection templates have the same code in them, how can we factor out the redundancy?

 Use Ember components: